 LASIK is generally ideal for patients who have thick corneas and require faster results.
 Even though LASIK is the more popular choice, PRK is undoubtedly safer for other people, including those with thin corneal tissue, flat corneas, corneal irregularities or scars.

 After LASIK the corneal flap is placed back into its original position after the surgery.
 The eye has natural suction that allows it to stay in place in order to heal.
 In PRK there is no flap and the healing occurs on the corneal surface.
-Healing times vary per person, but typically range from one to three days for flap closure in the case of what is LASIK?.
+Healing times vary per person, but typically range from one to three days for flap closure in the case of LASIK?.
 The following day will result in significantly improved vision, with continued improvement over the next few days.
-PRK takes on average 3-7 days to reach functional levels and anywhere between 1-4 weeks to get to its maximum sharpness.
+Photorefractive Keratectomy takes on average 3-7 days to reach functional levels and anywhere between 1-4 weeks to get to its maximum sharpness.